Internet-of-Bananas/installation-guide/README.md

 - GND
 - VCC

 The VCC must be connected to the 3V3 pin of the NodeMCU, the GND to the GND pin of the NodeMCU.
 The power rail doesn't need to be specified in the code, but the other pins you have to, in order for the sensor to work properly.
-On the Arduino IDE, select the `File > Open` menu and open the `1_iobColorTest` file, located in the previously copied folder.
-In the IoB code you can find the part shown below, where we specify the pins of the color sensor:
+On the Arduino IDE, select the `File > Open` menu and open the `1_iobColorTest` file, located in the previously copied folder, as we explained in the section [4.
+Download the code!](https://github.com/Internet-of-Bananas/installation-guide#4-download-the-code), and find the part shown below, where we specify the pins of the color sensor:

 ```
 // *** Setup parameters for the Color Sensor TCS3200 ***